+If you cannot find a direct integration for your software, you've come to the right place.
 If you've never heard of, or used Zapier...then you're in for a treat.
-Zapier is a free (to start) tool that lets you connect pretty much any online apps you use to each other to create your own custom workflow tools.
+Zapier is a free (to start) tool that lets you connect pretty much any online apps you use to each other to create your own custom integrations.

 For instance, you could set up a "Zap" so that when you receive a new email, that persons email address is stored in a Google drive sheet.
 Or when you receive a new payment from your checkout, you receive a notification in slack.
 The possibilities are almost endless.

 Zapier works on the concept of Triggers and actions.